ReshiAdavan/Imago/README.md

 # Imago

-My Image Segmentation AI Tool, which leverages u-net and u2-net architectures to achieve single and multi-segmentation, and object-cropping in images.
+An Image Segmentation AI Tool, which leverages u-net and u2-net architectures to achieve single and multi-segmentation, and object-cropping in images.

 ### Inspiration